-Some of the best beaches include Moss Landing, Lovers Point, Asilomar State Beach, and Del Monte Beach.
-(Add Pfeiffer Beach in Big Sur to the must-do list once it reopens).
+Some of the best beaches include Moss Landing, Lovers Point, Asilomar State Beach, Pfeiffer Beach, and Del Monte Beach.
 Depending on which beach you choose, you can look for marine life, watch the surfers, or even – if you can brave the cold Pacific water – swim yourself.
 Pack up the sand toys and towels and make a very inexpensive day of beach-hopping with your little ones.

 If you are visiting the Monterey, California area, it’s important to first be prepared for the cost.
 For a city of its size, Monterey commands some pretty steep hotel prices, especially if you want to stay close to the center of action near the Monterey Aquarium and Cannery Row.

 For more budget accommodations, hotels in nearby Salinas (inland) or Marina (north of Monterey on the coast) usually offer the most value.
 Just be aware that traffic in the area during popular tourist times like weekends, summer, and school breaks can be a factor in getting from place to place.

 Not all hotels in the area are family-friendly, so look carefully at room details before you book.
 Several older properties may not have many rooms that accommodate 4 (much less larger families) or may have two double beds that may be too tight for some families to share.